KogasaPls/notification-panel/README.md

 # Notification Panel
-This is a RuneLite plugin that displays (tray) notifications in an overlay panel.
+This is a RuneLite plugin that displays notifications in an overlay panel.
 It is much more useful than native notifications when using multiple clients, and it's OS-agnostic.

 ![image demo](https://user-images.githubusercontent.com/87504405/180604834-a8cd83af-46b8-4095-abf9-74632a4aba24.png)